rindow/rindow-openblas/README.md

 ### php sdk and devel-pack binaries for windows

-- You must know that PHP 7.2,7.3 and 7.4 needs environment for the MSVC version vc15 (that means Visual Studio 2017). php-sdk releases 2.1.9 supports vc15.
+- You must know that PHP 7.x needs environment for the MSVC version vc15 (that means Visual Studio 2017). php-sdk releases 2.1.9 supports vc15.
 - For PHP 7.x, Download the php-sdk from https://github.com/microsoft/php-sdk-binary-tools/releases/tag/php-sdk-2.1.9
-- If you want to build extensions for PHP 8.0, You have to use php-sdk release 2.2.0.
+- If you want to build extensions for PHP 8.x, You have to use php-sdk release 2.2.0.
 It supports vs16.
-- For PHP 8.0, Download the php-sdk from https://github.com/microsoft/php-sdk-binary-tools/releases/tag/php-sdk-2.2.0
+- For PHP 8.x, Download the php-sdk from https://github.com/microsoft/php-sdk-binary-tools/releases/tag/php-sdk-2.2.0
 - Extract to c:\php-sdk
-- Download target dev-pack from https://windows.php.net/downloads/releases/
+- Download target Development package from https://windows.php.net/download
 - Extract to /path/to/php-devel-pack-x.x.x-Win32-Vxxx-x64/

 ### start php-sdk for target PHP version